aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfpermissions/_index.md

 public class PdfPermissions
 ```

-A utility class providing constants.
 Specifies the operations that are allowed to a user on an encrypted PDF document.
 ## Fields

 | Field | Description |